SySS-Research/smbcrawler/README.md

 ### Output

-The raw data is contained in an SQLite database and a directory (`crawl` and `crawl.d` by default).
+The raw data is contained in an SQLite database and a directory (`output.crwl` and `output.crwl.d` by default).
 The directory contains two more directories: one with the downloaded files unique-ified by the hash content and a directory mirroring all shares with symlinks pointing to the content files.
 The latter is good for grepping through all downloaded files.

-The data can be transformed in various formats.
+The data can be transformed to various formats.
 You can also simply access the database with `sqlitebrowser`, for example.
 Or you can output JSON and use `jq` to mangle the data.